SLAP Tear Specialist

 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

 - Dr. Okoroha may recommend anti-inflammatory medications to control pain.
 In athletes who want to continue their sports, arthroscopic surgery of the shoulder may be recommended.

 - Depending on the severity of the lesion, SLAP tears may simply require debridement or some may need to be repaired.
 A SLAP repair can be performed using arthroscopic techniques that require only two or three small incisions.

 - Regular exercises that make the shoulder muscles strong should be done.
 Adequate warm-up exercises before activities and avoiding high contact sports can help prevent injuries that cause instability.

-If you have experienced a SLAP tear, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a SLAP tear, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.